MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Experiments

+\rf{\textbf{Model Complexity and Efficiency.} Compared to STL baselines ($343 \times 3$ MParams, $886 \times 3$ GMACs), MTPano reduces the overall footprint to 590 MParams and 1705 GMACs (PD-BridgeNet accounts for 167 MParams and 340 GMACs).
+MTPano achieves $161.47 \pm 0.14$ ms inference latency on an A100 GPU.}

-\textbf{Visualizing In-the-Wild Samples.} We visualize more samples in~\ref{fig:vis_pred} generated by DiT360~\cite{feng2025dit360} to test the generalize ability of MTPano.
-The semantic category is grounded on ADE20k for these samples.
-We provide $242$ high-quality samples in the supplementary html.
+\textbf{Visualizing In-the-Wild Samples.} We visualize more samples in Fig.~\ref{fig:vis_pred} generated by DiT360~\cite{feng2025dit360} to test the generalization ability of MTPano.
+The semantic category is grounded on ADE20k for these samples. \rf{More visualizations, along with additional ablations on task combinations, backbone initializations, and auxiliary task selections, are provided in the supplementary material.}